Tallulah (Feeder album)

 Tallulah is the tenth studio album by Welsh rock band Feeder, released on 9 August 2019 through Believe Music.

 The album was a commercial success, charting at number four on the UK Albums Chart, Feeder's first top-five studio album since 2005.
-The album also debuted at number one on the UK Independent Albums Chart, their first since 2002 and first under chart rules brought in in 2009, in which only albums entirely released on a fully independent label and distributor are eligible to chart.
+The album also debuted at number one on the UK Independent Albums Chart, their first since 2002 and first under new chart rules introduced in 2009, in which only albums entirely released on a fully independent label and distributor are eligible to chart.

 Background

 The album is named after the daughter of frontman Grant Nicholas's wife's best friend, whom Nicholas describes as "a character".
 More broadly, the album title is intended to send a "strong message" about "the importance of kids" and how becoming a parent has changed Nicholas's life.
 The band additionally described the album as a "road trip through [their] pan-American influences".

 The single "Fear of Flying" was written from the perspective of a female rock star, but based on Nicholas's own "experiences of being in a band and what you see when you're hanging out with other bands", and explained it also "touches on being a band in the social media age".
 The single "Blue Sky Blue" was originally written by Nicholas with Liam Gallagher in mind, but by the time he had written it and contacted the publicist both Gallagher and Feeder share, he was informed that Gallagher had already finished his album, Why Me?
 Why Not.